 Ashtanga Yoga is a system of Yoga popularized in modern times by Sri K. Pattabhi Jois in the city of Mysore, South India.
 The name Ashtanga Yoga means “8 limbs” in Sanskrit.
 It is a reference to the 8-part method of practice in the ancient text, the Yoga Sutras of Patanjali.
-In Patanjali’s method, the practice of asana or postures is one part of a comprehensive discipline of self care including physical and mental training.
+In Patanjali’s method, the practice of asana or postures is one part of a comprehensive discipline of self knowledge and care including physical and mental training.

-Pattabhi Jois taught a dynamic method of choreographed sequences of postures linked with breath and concentration techniques that aim to give practical experience of the 8-limbed method.
+Ashtanga Yoga is a dynamic method of choreographed sequences of postures linked with breath and concentration techniques that aim to give practical experience of the 8-limbed method.
 Ashtanga Yoga is taught in two complementary formats, Mysore style or Led classes.
 We offer a variety of Led classes based in the Ashtanga Yoga system for all levels.
 Read on for details.

 Experience the Ashtanga method as it is taught in Mysore, India.
 It is the best way to learn Ashtanga Yoga, and the perfect starting point for beginners.
 Mysore style is based on building a relationship with a teacher.
 The student will learn the system at his or her own pace with guidance and support.